Ravno, Bosnia and Herzegovina: History

-Ravno was first attacked in early October 1991 by JNA forces, which levelled the village on the way to attack Dubrovnik in the Croatian War of Independence.
+In early October 1991, Ravno was attacked by JNA forces, which levelled the village on the way to attack Dubrovnik in the Croatian War of Independence.
+24 people from the village were killed during the attack, referred to as Ravno massacre.

-Ravno again suffered heavy damage during the War in Bosnia and Herzegovina, when the majority of villages were destroyed.
-The area around Ravno was used as a corridor from where Dubrovnik county in Croatia was continuously attacked.
+The Ravno area again suffered heavy damage during the War in Bosnia and Herzegovina, when the majority of villages were destroyed.
+The area around Ravno was used as a corridor from where the Dubrovnik region in Croatia was continuously attacked.
+Croatian forces took over the area in the Operation Jackal in the summer of 1992.